 19 Sep Navigating Seasons of Grief with Self-Compassion

-Written by Amanda Brindle, LSW, Assistant Family Services Manager
+Written by Amanda Brindle, LSW, Associate Manager of Family Services

 As October unfolds, the transition from summer to fall carries a spectrum of emotions for families affected by Sudden Unexplained Death in Childhood (SUDC).
 While the back-to-school period may have passed, its impacts endure.
 The shift from one season to another often signifies renewal and transformation.
 However, for families grappling with the profound loss of a child, this transition can be laden with complexities and intense emotions.
 Each season carries its unique set of triggers, making this transition particularly challenging.